netopyr/ch.fhnw.webec.contact-list-rest/README.md

 1. Extend the REST-Interface to get a single contact by ID

 ## Assignment 2
+1. Write an integration tests for the REST-interface from assignment 1

+## Assignment 3
 1. Add the possibility to search for a contact by name via the REST-interface
    * The required functionality is already provided in ContactService
+1. Write a simple integration test for the new functionality

-## Assignment 3
+## Assignment 4
 1. Extend the REST-interface with possibilities to create, update, and delete contacts
    * Which HTTP status code should be returned if a resource cannot be found?
    * Which one should be returned if a resource is created?